Nor'easter: A hard rock legacy project

 Over a three-year period and three different bassists, they performed rarely but enjoyed great local fanfare in eastern Connecticut as well as notoriety with local authorities.
-During that time they created an album's worth of songs evocative of both late 70s Rush and Led Zeppelin and the early 80s guitar-driven heavy metal along the lines of Ozzy Osbourne and Yngwie Malmsteen.
+They created an album's worth of songs evocative of both late 70s Rush and Led Zeppelin and the early 80s guitar-driven heavy metal along the lines of Ozzy Osbourne and Yngwie Malmsteen.
 In 1987, largely due to the lack of viable venues for original heavy rock bands in that area, they dissolved the band and moved on to other musical projects.

 In 1989 their friend Pat Mills offered to record them on his 8-track reel studio.
 Despite being two years removed from their final show, the three original members were eager to preserve the music they had created together.
 They recorded ten songs that summer and made a rough mix, but without a record label or financial backing they didn't have the resources - or the technology - to properly finish the album.
 The routine editing, mixing and polishing done nowadays was simply impossible in the analog world in which they had recorded.